naturalis/trait-organismal-ungulates/terms/terms2.md

 - Months

 ## Motility
 - Ability to move spontaneously and actively, using metabolic energy.
-The species were defined as (1) actively mobile, (2) facultatively mobile or (3) fast moving.
+- The species were defined as:
+1 ### Actively mobile
+2 ### Facultatively mobile
+3 ### Fast moving

 ## NaturalPredators
 - Whether the species has natural predators in their natural habitat (not counting humans).
-They were defined as (1) having less than 3 natural predators (including 3), (2) having more than 3 natural predators or (3) not having natural predators.
+- The species were defined as having:
+1 ### Less than 3 (incl 3)
+2 ### More than 3
+3 ### None

 ## NumMales
 - The number of mature males in a group of species.
-They were defined as (1) multiple males per social group (2) one male per social group (3) no males per social group / males live separatly or (4) there is no social group / the species is solitary.
+There could be multiple males per social group, one male per social group, no males per social group/males live separatly or there is no social group/the species lives solitary.
+- The species were defined as amount of males per group:
+1 ### Multiple males
+2 ### One male
+3 ### No males/males live separatly
+4 ### No social group/solitary

 ## NumOffspring
 - The average amount of offspring per pregnancy.